 Advantages of Merchant Fulfilled Network (MFN)

-Choosing MFN (Merchant Fulfilled Network) to fulfill your orders on Amazon leaves the reins of order fulfillment operations entirely to you.
+MFN works out quite well if your business is growing.
+You have the liberty to pack and ship your products your own way and get a say in the way your brand grows.
+It’s also a better option if you sell low volume, lower profit margin products.
+Choosing MFN to fulfill your orders on Amazon leaves the reins of order fulfillment operations entirely to you.
 Once you set up an Amazon seller account, you do everything from listing your products to storing, packing, and shipping them when you receive orders.
 This also means that you are liable for any delays, missing products, or damaged goods reaching your buyers.

 1. Better inventory visibility

-Fulfilling product orders by yourself first and foremost gives you more control over every stage of your business.
+Fulfilling product orders by yourself gives you more control over every stage of your business.
 This includes increased visibility of your inventory, which makes it easier for you to reorder when stocks dip and ensure timely deliveries.
 Also, when you’re selling across many channels, it is always wiser to control all of the inventory yourself using a single system like Primaseller.

 2. Higher availability of working capital and profits

-Opting for MFN also gives you the chance to find a cheaper warehouse or one in close proximity to store your products, thus reducing your shipment charges.
+In addition, you could also find a cheaper warehouse or one in close proximity to store your products, thus reducing your shipment charges.
 This is especially useful for managing products that have lesser profit margins.

 3. Great for building your Brand

 MFN is the ideal choice if you are looking to establish a relatively new brand.
 Because you handle every step of the order fulfillment process, buyers will get a chance to know your brand and vice versa.
 And naturally, if your service is good, they will come back to you and could even become loyal customers.
 Even while you sell on Amazon, MFN gives you better control over your product’s packaging, so you can make an impression with each sale.